puppetlabs/facter/README.md

 This package is largely meant to be a library for collecting facts about your system.
-These facts are mostly strings (i.e., not numbers), and are things like the output of `uname`, public ssh and cfengine keys, the number of processors, etc.
+These facts are mostly strings (i.e., not numbers), and are things like the output of `uname`, public ssh keys, the number of processors, etc.

 See `bin/facter` for an example of the interface.